practical-recommender-systems/moviegeek/README.md

 ```

 ### Create a themoviedb.org id
+To be allowed to use themoviedb.org's pictures you need to create an account there.

 * go to [https://www.themoviedb.org/account/signup](https://www.themoviedb.org/account/signup) and create an api_key
 * create a file in the root of the directory called "`.prs`" and add
 `{ "themoviedb_apikey": <INSERT YOUR APIKEY HERE>}`.